KimScheffler/technical-writing-portfolio/docs/en/work-samples/style-guide.md

 Binding UI terms are defined in the project-specific glossary and are used consistently throughout the documentation.

+When a technical term is widely known under a more general name, the technical term is used as the primary term, followed by the commonly known term in parentheses at first mention (for example, *Term Base (Glossary)*).
+The primary term is used consistently thereafter.

 ---

 ## Task structure